matt-goldman/matt-goldman.github.io/_posts/2024-02-09-idiom-dependencies.md

 **If this were a real chat app that I was building for a client, this is the approach I would take.** However, for my workshop I wanted to demonstrate the power of using different idioms to display different layouts on the same page, and this got me wondering how I would solve this in a real-world app where this was a requirement.

-**Note:** I still used David's approach to showing tabs on mobile and the flyout (left-hand navigation) on desktop and tablet.

 ## The simple solution

 The easiest approach is to simply inject all the dependencies into the page.
 In the constructor we can use the idiom logic to assign arguments to fields and/or the page's binding context.
 When we exit the constructor, the unused dependencies will eventually be cleaned up by the garbage collector, and the memory overhead is unlikely to impact anything but the most performance intensive apps.